jetstack/tarmak/docs/examples/kube2iam.rst

     value = "${aws_iam_role.test_role.arn}"
     }

-Now you can run this terraforn project the following way:
+Now you can run this Terraform project the following way:

 .. code-block:: bash